-- The application will be reviewed by any or all SOAR Staff (Executive Director, Communications Director, or Education Director).
+- The application will be reviewed by the Executive Director, the Communications Director, and other SOAR team member.

-- Based on availability, the Communications Director or the Education Director will contact the applicant and set up a phone interview.
+- Based on availability, a SOAR team member will contact the applicant and set up a phone interview.
 The interview process is used to determine if the applicant is a good fit to volunteer for SOAR and in which volunteer position.

-- A follow-up email within five (5) business days will be sent to the applicant advising of status of the application (accepted, modified, or rejected).
+- A follow-up email will be sent to the applicant advising of status of the application (accepted, modified, or rejected).